Daron Acemoglu: Academic career

-Acemoglu is a fellow of the United States National Academy of Sciences, American Academy of Arts and Sciences, Econometric Society, European Economic Association, and other learned societies.
-He is a research associate at the National Bureau of Economic Research, and a Senior Fellow at the Canadian Institute for Advanced Research.
-He was the editor of Econometrica, an academic journal published by the Econometric Society, from 2011 to 2015.
+Acemoglu is a research associate at the National Bureau of Economic Research (NBER), and was elected a Fellow of the Econometric Society in 2005.
+He was elected to the American Academy of Arts and Sciences in 2006, and to the National Academy of Sciences in 2014.
+He is also a Senior Fellow at the Canadian Institute for Advanced Research, and a member of several other learned societies.
+He edited Econometrica, an academic journal published by the Econometric Society, from 2011 to 2015.

 Acemoglu has authored hundreds of academic papers.
 He noted that most of his research has been "motivated by trying to understand the sources of poverty."
 His research includes a wide range of topics, including political economy, human capital theory, growth theory, economic development, innovation, labor economics, income and wage inequality, and network economics, among others.
 He noted in 2011 that most his research of the past 15 years concerned with what can be broadly called political economy.
 He has made contribution to the labor economics field.

-Acemoglu has extensively collaborated with James A. Robinson, a British political scientist, since 1993.
+Acemoglu has extensively collaborated with James A. Robinson, a British political scientist and his peer at the London School of Economics.
 Acemoglu has described it as a "very productive relationship."
-They have worked together on a number of articles and several books, most of which on the subject of growth and economic development.
+They have worked together on many articles and books, most of which are on the subject of growth and economic development.
 The two have also extensively collaborated with economist Simon Johnson.

 Research and publications

-Acemoglu is a follower of new institutional economics.
-Among economists and sociologists who have influenced him are Joel Mokyr and Kenneth Sokoloff, Douglass North, Seymour Martin Lipset, Barrington Moore.
+Acemoglu is considered a follower of new institutional economics.
+His influences include Joel Mokyr, Kenneth Sokoloff, Douglass North, Seymour Martin Lipset, and Barrington Moore.

 Books

 Economic Origins of Dictatorship and Democracy

 Published by Cambridge University Press in 2006, Economic Origins of Dictatorship and Democracy by Acemoglu and Robinson analyzes the creation and consolidation of democratic societies.
-They argue that "democracy consolidates when elites do not have strong incentive to overthrow it.
+They argue that "democracy consolidates when elites do not have a strong incentive to overthrow it.
 These processes depend on (1) the strength of civil society, (2) the structure of political institutions, (3) the nature of political and economic crises, (4) the level of economic inequality, (5) the structure of the economy, and (6) the form and extent of globalization."
+The book's title is derived from Social Origins of Dictatorship and Democracy, a 1966 book by Barrington Moore Jr.

 Romain Wacziarg praised the book and argued that its substantive contribution is the theoretical fusion of the Marxist dialectical materialism ("institutional change results from distributional struggles between two distinct social groups, a rich ruling class and a poor majority, each of whose interests are shaped primarily by economic forces") and the ideas of Barry Weingast and Douglass North, who argued that "institutional reform can be a way for the elite to credibly commit to future policies by delegating their enactment to interests that will not wish to reverse them."
 William Easterly called it "one of the most important contributions to the literature on the economics of democracy in a long time."
 Edward Glaeser described it as "enormously significant" work and a "great contribution to the field."